Bahram V: In Persian literature

 Bahram is in Islamic-era literature often known by the epithet of Gur/Gōr (Jur in Arabic sources), meaning "onager/wild ass", seemingly due to his fondness of hunting the animal.
-The onager was the fastest animal in the deserts of Central Asia, even causing difficulties for a experienced rider to catch it.
+The onager was the fastest animal in the deserts of Central Asia, even causing difficulties for an experienced rider to catch it.
 The legend of Bahram "the Wild ass" is based on lost Middle Persian records, such as the Khwaday-Namag ("Book of Lords").
 The story of Bahram portrays that of a classic hunter king in Iranian literature, which is associated with the namesake god, known in Avestan as Verethragna.
 This type of ancient folklore goes back to at least the epic story of ancient Mesopotamian hero Gilgamesh.
 Later court poets often compared their overlord with ancient figures, such as Rostam or Bahram.
 In the Tarikh-i Akbari, Arif Qandahari compares the hunting skills of the Mughal emperor Akbar with that of Bahram.
 He states that "Akbar emptied the land of wild asses and deer, which brought amazement and joy to the soul of Bahram Gur."